This first appeared in Tom Dispatch.

 Meanwhile, significant parts of the US-Mexico border are now militarized (as increasingly is the Canadian border), including what seem to resemble free-fire zones.
 And if anyone were to leave bottled water for migrants illegally crossing the desert and in danger of death from dehydration, that good Samaritan should expect to face criminal charges, too.
 Intensified policing with aggressive targets for arrests and deportations are guaranteed to be a part of any future bipartisan deal on immigration reform.

 As for the Internet, for a time it was terra nova and so relatively free of a steroidal law enforcement presence.
 Not anymore.
-The late Aaron Swartz, a young Internet genius and activist affiliated with Harvard University, was caught downloading masses of scholarly articles (all publicly subsidized) from an open network on the MIT campus.
+The late Aaron Swartz, a young internet genius and activist affiliated with Harvard University, was caught downloading masses of scholarly articles (all publicly subsidized) from an open network on the MIT campus.
 Swartz was federally prosecuted under the capacious Computer Fraud and Abuse Act for violating a “terms and services agreement” — a transgression that anyone who has ever disabled a cookie on his or her laptop has also, technically, committed.
-Swartz committed suicide earlier this year while facing a possible 50-year sentence and up to a million dollars in fines.
+Swartz committed suicide earlier this year while facing a possible 50-year sentence and up to $1 million in fines.

 Since the summer, thanks to whistleblowing contractor Edward Snowden, we have learned a great deal about the way the NSA stops and frisks our (and apparently everyone else’s) digital communications, both email and telephonic.
 The security benefits of such indiscriminate policing are far from clear, despite the government’s emphatic but inconsistent assurances otherwise.
 What comes into sharper focus with every volley of new revelations is the emerging digital infrastructure of what can only be called a police state.